AnyaKotyuk/swivl/README.md

 Your app on http://127.0.0.1:8888/classrooms/

-Some styling fixes are avoided for time saving (usually such problem doesn't exist because it's automated) Core and rest layers are devided for future app modifications
+Some styling fixes are avoided for time saving (usually such problem doesn't exist because it's automated) <br>
+Core and rest layers are devided for future app modifications